 Why integrate all contacts in your CRM

 Should you integrate all the contacts you have in your CRM?
 Or integrate only the "hot" ones?
 That's the question 🤔

-To find out, we present you with the reasons why you shouldn't neglect any lead, and incorporate ALL of them! 💻
+To find out, we present you the reasons why you shouldn't neglect any lead, and incorporate ALL of them! 💻

 So you don't miss any opportunities